odtp-org/odtp-mobility-metrics/README.md

     - Updated component client to v0.1.2
     - Github actions for docker building
     - Fix on windows build
+    - Added GDAL, rasterio, and fiona as dependencies to solve problem when building for arm64.

 - v0.0.2
     - Update to mobility-metrics `0.0.1`